rooka-ai/pairlegal_documentation/pairlegal-documentation/docs/AI.md

 # AI

 We offer options to customize the AI according to your needs.
-In addition to storing your own actions ("prompts"), we also allow you to upload your own API key and select different large language model providers.

-In addition to the integration of large language models (such as OpenAI's models), the integration of the DeepL translator is also available.
+In addition to the integration of large language models (such as OpenAI's models).

 ## Flows